ammarinjtk/Bailarn-website/README.md

 | **package.json** | A package.json file contains meta data about app or module.
 Most importantly, it includes the list of dependencies to install from npm when running npm install. |

-## Authentication
----
-We use Firebase as a authentication service.
-Users can sign in using their internal emails (@sertiscorp.com) supported by Google.
-Firebase authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users in web applications.
-It also supports popular identity providers such as Google, Facebook, Twitter, and more.
-For more reference, you can see the [official documentation](https://firebase.google.com/docs/auth).

 ## Authors
 - **Amarin Jettakul** &mdash; _Initial work_ &mdash; Data Analyst (contact: ammarinjtk@gmail.com)